About Us

 .

-The line includes, pottery bears (pictured above), paying tribute to the wildlife and the Bears Ears Buttes, t-shirts with hand drawn artwork from Chris Blackhorse, water bottles, drink koozies, coffee mugs, hats and much more.
+Our collection features pottery bears, paying tribute to the wildlife and Bears Ears Buttes, along with t-shirts showcasing hand-drawn artwork by Chris Blackhorse.
+Additionally, we offer water bottles, drink koozies, coffee mugs, hats, and much more.
+Due to high demand, Leo Blackhorse has also contributed his artistry to the pottery items.

 .